Marketing, Manufacturing, Packaging & Labeling, Advertising

 For devices, there is no specific regulation on advertising and marketing of medical devices.
 Therefore, general rules of the CPA shall apply.

 21. How is compliance monitored?

 Through inspections carried out by the ISP as a result of its control plan or inspections from ISP originated by third-party complaints.

 22. What are the potential penalties for noncompliance?

-Please refer to Chapter 1 No. 9.
+Please refer to Chapter about Regulatory, Pricing and Reimbursement, Question No. 9.
 In cases of repeated infringements fines can be duplicated.